-While the average Joe can have a 3-D printer in his own home and select product design drawings through open source platforms, there’s much left to understand.
+While the average Joe can have a 3-D printer in his own home and select product design drawings through open-source platforms, there’s much left to understand.
 Dutch fashion designer Iris van Herpen amazes with flashy, complex geometrical outfits customized to individual body scans with a multi-material printer.
 Winsun has already completed 3-D-printed buildings in China, while the Philippines is raving the “first permitted 3-D printed operational commercial building in the world” and up now is the MX3D project to build a 3-D-printed steel bridge in Amsterdam and the office building scheduled to be printed in Dubai in 2017.

 Projects following the 3-D printing path are on the rise; Boulton Eyewear sells 3-D-printed photopolymer-based glasses, for example, and designer Stephan Schürmann created a racetrack bike using colorFabb’s newest carbon fiber-based filament, the XT-CF20.
-But “one has to take into account that, in general, this is a new concept for the masses and that they have to be convinced of the purposes and functionality of 3-D printing,” Jos Deelen, print engineer at colorFabb, explained to ArchiExpo.
+But “one has to take into account that, in general, this is a new concept for the masses and that they have to be convinced of the purposes and functionality of 3-D printing,” Jos Deelen, a print engineer at colorFabb, explained to ArchiExpo e-Magazine.

 Designers and architects will need to acquire very specific skills to not only make 3-D printing a fun experience to spin around the media, but to build up support for implementing this method.

 “3-D printing still has a long way to go before it is ‘plug & print.”